 Sandfire has held numerous Cross Culture Workshops at the Doolgunna Project.

 The Yagahong Alliance contract for the Run of Mine Pad (ROM) Operations and site services began on 1 July 2015.
 The Yagahong Alliance is owned 70 per cent by Central Earthmoving and 30 per cent by the Yugunga-Nya People.
-The DeGrussa workforce consists of 18 people, of which five are Yugunga-Nya people.
+The alliance consists currently employees 19 Aboriginal people at the DeGrussa site and it is expected this will reach 48 with the inclusion of the work at Monty.